"Media Files Are Missing"

 To manually fix a broken file reference, locate the missing file in Live's Browser or in Finder/Explorer, drag it over to the File Manager and drop it on the respective line in the list of missing files.
 Live will not care if the file you offer is really the file that was missing.

 If there are more than one missing files, a dialog pops up and asks if you want to search in the same location for the other missing files.
-Click "Yes" if they are located in the same folder.
+Click "Yes" if they are located in the same folder or nearby folders.
 Otherwise proceed manually to find the rest of them.

 Tip: Use the search function on Finder (Mac)/Explorer (Windows) to search for the file name on your computer and connected hard-drives.

-How to restore files deleted due to the Optimized Storage feature on Mac
+How to restore files deleted due to the Optimized Storage feature with iCloud Drive

 MacOS Sierra and higher has a feature called Optimized Storage.
 You can add your Desktop and Documents to iCloud Drive, which syncs the contents of those folders to iCloud Drive but if Optimized Storage is enabled, it will automatically delete older files if your computer's storage runs low (keeping a copy in iCloud Drive).
 If you have saved media files or Live documents to either of these folders and if they get deleted automatically then Live will not be able to locate the missing media files.